 Conflict of Interest

-If you have no Conflict of interest, state “None”.
+If there is no conflict of interest, please indicate “None”.

 References